KelvCodes/portfolio/README.md

-   featured on this site as your own.
-The content of this portfolio is personal and represents real projects I’ve worked on.
+    real projects I’ve worked on.

 If you are using the site’s design largely unmodified, please credit me as the designer of the website.